Reality TV’s Josh Duggar convicted of child porn possession

 Duggar’s attorney argued that someone else downloaded or uploaded the images onto Duggar’s computer.
 But the jury wasn’t swayed.

-Duggar's father Jim Bob Duggar, who also starred on the reality show, is running in a special election for a vacant state Senate seat i n northwestern Arkansas.
+Duggar's father Jim Bob Duggar, who also starred on the reality show, is running in a special election for a vacant state Senate seat i n northwestern Arkansas, and the primary election in that race is Tuesday.
 He previously served in the Arkansas House.